KJ-GM/theme-csx/README.md

 - Similar to standard react native styling, but with additional props that can be added to make it themeable.
 - Can be implemented for Views + Texts + Images + Icons...
-- Light & Fast
+- Light & Fast.
-- Expo & React Native
+- Expo & React Native.
-- Supports React Navigation
+- Supports React Navigation.

 🌟 **System**: changes to the phone _`appearance`_ preference while the app is running will be applied dynamically.
 - **IOS:** changes will be shown _`immediately`_ without the need to reopen the app.